daiichirooo/Unit-1/crypto/Cryptocurrency.md

 Apart for this requirements, Ms Sato is open to explore a cryptocurrency selected by the developer.

 ### Proposed Solution
-Design statement: I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take ———- to make and will be evaluated according to the criteria ———.
+Design statement: I will design and make a electronic ledger for a client who is Ms.Sato.
+The electronic ledger will be about recording the customers' economic activity and is constructed using the software FLOW.
+It will take couple of weeks to make and will be evaluated according to the criteria below.

 ** add a description of your coin and citation **

+Flow is a fast, decentralized, developer-friendly blockchain designed as the foundation for a new generation of games, apps, and the digital assets that power them.
+Flow is the only layer-one blockchain developed independently by the team that has consistently delivered superior blockchain experiences for consumers, including, CryptoKitties, Dapper Wallet, and NBA Top Shot. (coinmarketcap.2022)

  Alex	Bitcoin